pln-fing-udelar/Mask-Align/README.md

    ```

 2. The alignments are generated in `spanish-output/output/test/alignments.txt`.
-3. To see the alignments in an interactive way, run:
+3. To see the alignments in an interactive way with a web browser, run:

    ```bash
    ./thualign/scripts/visualize.py spanish-output/output/test/alignment_vizdata.pt